-This extraordinary mural is by Irony and has not only set the wall on fire, but also social media a few months ago when he first painted the piece.
+This extraordinary mural on Kentish Road is by one of my favourite muralists, Irony.
+It hasn’t only set the wall on fire, but also social media a few months ago when he first painted the piece.

 I’ve come across the works of Louis Masai over the last year now and am pleased to see him regularly being featured in the papers.
 Masai’s works are aimed to make us aware of our environment and endangered species.
 Last year he drew our attention to the importance of bees and the impact of their extinction on human life via his Save the Bees project.

-I learned that the word ‘toy’ is an insult in the world of street art and graffiti which means amateur.
+I even managed to picked up some lingo from her, like the meaning of the word ‘toy’.
+This is actually an insult in the world of street art and graffiti which means amateur.